petrspelos/Amnesia-code-standard/README.md

 ### Preloading sound and particle systems

-The Amnesia engine has to read and parse `.snt` and `.ps` files, this procedure usually takes longer than a game's tick.
+The Amnesia engine has to read and parse `.snt` and `.ps` files.
+This procedure usually takes longer than a game's tick.
 This results in a small stutter whenever these files are used.

 To get rid of this stutter, a `PreloadSound` and `PreloadParticleSystem` calls need to be executed in one of the entry methods.